-- How have you successfully raise money for your program?
+- How have you successfully raised money for your program?

-- How have you been successful in engaging volunteers to help your organization?
+- How have you engaged volunteers to help your organization?

 In addition to getting to know people who can help, you will gain valuable insight into your community.
-You will learn things like who really holds the power, who you should absolutely not approach on animal issues, or why you should never ask for a meeting with the mayor on a Monday.
+You may learn who really holds the power, who you should absolutely not approach on animal issues, or why you should never ask for a meeting with the mayor on a Monday.
 Also, you may be able to preemptively influence officials and avoid any potential crises.

 Track your work.
-If you have been doing hands-on work for any amount of time, it’s important to maintain a tracking sheet on the colonies for which you manage.
-Public officials may be particularly interested in your statistics and how well you can show local public involvement.
+If you have been doing hands-on work for any amount of time, it’s important to maintain a tracking sheet on the colonies you manage.
+Public officials may be particularly interested in your statistics and how well you can show local community involvement.
 If you are not tracking your work, now is the time to start.
 Use Alley Cat Allies’ Colony Tracking Sheet.

-A coalition can be a formal or informal group that is organized around a particular issue.
+A coalition is a formal or informal group that is organized around a particular goal or issue.
 Coalitions can be temporary (i.e. formed around a special event) or permanent.
 Gather information about like-minded, local, state, and national groups.
 Even if you decide not to participate in a coalition, you now have an excellent list of groups that you may refer to in the future.
-For a list of local Feral Friends that could include groups in your area fill out our Email Assistance Form.
+For a list of local Feral Friends that could include groups in your area, fill out our Email Assistance Form.